Click to return to the first page

 I’ve repeatedly seen this same sort of thing happen in academia: Inventing hypotheses to explain a phenomenon that turns out not to exist.
 For example, I remember, with pain, a statistician explaining, at great length, an unexpected result in an analysis of population data by postulating, without any evidence, all manner of potential ambiguities in the official collection of that data.
 Yet the phenomenon had already been totally debunked as a file-drawer effect.
 Once we factored back in the suppressed data, the anomaly vanished.
 I listened to this statistician in dumbfounded disbelief, because I knew full well that he had examined the recently discovered unpublished data and I knew full well that he knew better than to spout such nonsense.
 Nonetheless, he felt compelled to make his mark, and so he babbled this rubbish.
 I wanted to say something to the statistician afterwards, but my boss would not allow it.

-In response to one particular statement in that passage, “At the end of January, Joe Keaton accompanied his son to New York, only to find the premiere postponed.
+In response to one particular statement in the biography’s passage, “At the end of January, Joe Keaton accompanied his son to New York, only to find the premiere postponed.
 They headed back to the Coast,” I referred you to the Home Edition and to the Wall Street Edition of The Brooklyn Daily Times, Thursday, 20 January 1927, p.
 6A, but if you try to search for that on your own, you’d probably never be able find it, as it’s buried amidst numerous other editions of that day’s paper, and the online archive does not file it under The Brooklyn Daily Times, but under the Times Union.
 Guaranteed confusion.
 We saw this above.
 Let’s look at it again to see what it really said.
 The biographer quoted above assumed that this little article meant that Buster and Joe would appear together on stage in conjunction with the movie.
 That is not what it says at all.
 It says that Buster and Joe are reunited on screen:

 As was typical with larger cinemas back then, the feature presentation was the centerpiece of a larger show.
 At Loew’s Capitol that week, the rest of the show consisted of Soaring Wings, an Ufa documentary short about wild birds (I can’t find any ready references to this movie’s current availability, and so, I suppose, this film may have vanished off the face of the earth).
 There was also a Chester Hale ballet called Milady’s Boudoir; Lucius Hosmer’s Northern Rhapsody, played by the Capitol Grand Orchestra under the baton of David Mendoza; together with a new Irving Berlin ballad, “What Does It Matter?” sung by Celia Turrill and Westell Gordon.
 There was also a custom-assembled reel, part of a series called “The Capitol Magazine,” featuring clips from current newsreels.
 So, how was this summarized above?
 “The General finally did open on February 5, on a program that included a short called Soaring Wings, a study of vulturous birds.”
 Do you see the trick that was played on the reader?
-The documentary was about wild birds in general, slow-motion images of their graceful flights; it was not about vultures in particular.
-By wording the sentence that way, the author leaves the reader with a slightly negative impression, even though the statement on its own is not overtly negative.
-In essence, the statement leaves the impression that people who wished to attend a nice comedy were first subjected to a study of vultures, which is most definitely not what most people in the audience would find of any interest at all, and which some might find distasteful.
-The rest of the show — music, song, and ballet — was left entirely unmentioned, likely because there was no easy way to put a negative spin on it.
+I thought I saw the trick, but the trick was trickier than I thought.
+Behold:

 We saw above how this biographer offered several hypotheses to explain audience hostility towards The General on its original release.
 Some of those hypotheses are downright bizarre.
 One hypothesis is that “the delay in opening” may have been responsible.
 What?
 Okay, let’s turn this into an imaginary dialogue between a wife and a husband, both of whom are casual movie-goers.
 Wife: “Let’s go see the new Keaton picture.”
 Husband: “Are you crazy?
 We don’t want to see that.
 The weekly trade journals said that it was scheduled to open a month ago but was delayed.
 We don’t see pictures that have been delayed.
 It’s just not done.
 Ever.
 Got it?”
 Please.
 “Unfair notices from vicious reviewers”?
 Every movie gets unfair notices, every movie gets negative notices, every movie gets vicious notices, every good movie gets unfair notices from vicious reviewers.
 Notices can affect business, but their influence is limited.
 Besides, the majority of the reviews of The General were positive.
 All of the above hypotheses are worthless.
 Not one of them is based upon reality or any evidence.
 Purest fantasy, and poor fantasy at that.
 Why does the hostile audience reaction need explaining, anyway?
 No explanation is needed.
 You see, I’m letting you in on a little secret: For the most part, audiences in 1926 and 1927 enjoyed the movie.

 What was that passage from, you ask?
 Marion Meade, Buster Keaton: Cut to the Chase (NY: HarperCollins, 1 October 1995, pp. 169, 171–173).
 I placed an order for the book immediately, but an acquaintance received his copy before mine arrived, and he said he was surprised to learn from it that Buster was illiterate.
 What???????
 Buster was a Morse Code specialist in WWI, and the army did not give that job to illiterates.
 That’s sort of like saying that Einstein never learned his multiplication tables.
 What was I in for?
 Well, I was nonetheless excited to get the book hot off the press, and then I was horrified by what I read.
 I was already familiar with many (many, many) of the stories in that book, but the way Meade retold those stories was fractional.
 She would take a lovely example of affectionate behavior, chop it and carve it and leave out so many details that she reversed the meaning of the story; what had been a pleasant anecdote thus became a horror story of callous and abject cruelty.
 When you know the true stories, you recognize things that the average reader would entirely miss.
 Page 113: Meade mentions the on-screen destruction of a Rolls-Royce.
 Admittedly, Buster himself, in Blesh p.
 253, referred to the car as a “Rolls.”
 Meade ponders how a measley little two-reeler’s budget could possibly accommodate the purchase of a Rolls, and so she suggests that the vehicle was likely the wedding present given to him and Natalie by in-laws Norma and Joe.
 That makes Buster seem perfectly horrid with a mean streak a mile wide.
 If Meade had simply asked a hobbyist, she would have learned that the car on screen was not a Rolls-Royce after all; it was a Pierce-Arrow that was already about six years old.
-It was likely a clunker that was ready for the junk heap.
+Remember, automobiles back in those days had a life expectancy that was quite short.
+So, this Pierce-Arrow was surely a clunker that was ready for the junk heap.
 Buster’s crew likely obtained it for a few dollars or for free, and then the stage hands painted and polished it to make it look nice again.
 Pages 247–248: “Deep in his heart, Keaton felt intense envy of Chaplin....
 Keaton would sometimes spout off for reporters with barbed comments labeling Chaplin as an ostentatious phony....”
 An ostentatious phony?
 Really now?
 Where, pray tell, did Meade get such information?
 I know where: in her imagination, and nowhere else.
 In her nasty, nasty imagination.
 Such nasty stories filled the pages of her nasty book.
 She consistently gave the ugliest spin to almost everything and she painted Buster as a monster.
 And not only Buster.
 I checked her endnotes for her more outlandish statements, but some of those outlandish statements, surprise surprise, had no endnotes.
 Meade’s book was character assassination, but it was character assassination with “plausible deniability,” because she and the publisher could easily point to the passages in which she defends Buster as an artist.
-She also got countless details wrong, as you can see just from the above passage.
+She also got countless details wrong, as you can see just from the above passage about the alleged “world première” of The General.
 The above passage is by no means an anomaly; the amount of errors, spins, omissions, groundless guesses, exaggerations contained in that brief passage is representative of every last passage throughout the entire book.
 Perhaps she really believes her basic premise that only damaged, loathsome, shallow people create art, and that art is almost necessarily born of anger and hatred and hostility and vileness and resentment and bitterness and pomposity and arrogance and impudence.
 Meade was not a biographer; she was more like a lawyer for the prosecution, methodically building a seemingly airtight case to sway the jury to render a verdict of guilty.
 It takes maybe a year to write a book like that.
 (Meade claims it took her four years.
 Maybe, but I don’t see four years’ worth of work in it.)
 It would take probably about twenty years to disprove it, sentence by sentence, and who on earth would have the time and leisure and desire to do that?
 And who on earth would want to read such a tedious refutation?
 Such a refutation would be self-defeating, as it would serve only to give Meade’s book more attention.
 This is what happens when someone decides to “pollute the information stream.”
 The result is too easy to believe and it would be too laborious to rebut.
 Eleanor started reading Meade’s book, and when she got to the passages (pp. 34, 38–39) that claimed Buster was illiterate, she threw the book across the room and refused to pick it up because she didn’t want to touch it again.
 When I read Meade’s book, I thanked the gods that I was not famous, because I realized that if I were famous, this is the posthumous treatment I would get from biographers.

 What continues to amaze me about Buster Keaton: Cut to the Chase is the energy required to spin almost every last detail, on every last page, in order to cast a shadow on it.
 That requires a special sort of innate skill, which in turn requires a special kind of mind, a special kind of temperament, a special kind of attitude, a marvelously toxic blend that I have occasionally witnessed in others and which I am grateful I do not share.
 It puts me in mind of political propaganda: too easy to believe and too laborious to rebut.

 To my slight surprise and to my great dismay, I discover that even now, today, as I type this, there are Busterphiles who openly state that, “Despite its shortcomings, Meade’s meticulous research is evident throughout the book.”
 Meticulous research?
-My response: It’s “meticulously research” rivals that of the Weekly World News.
-The errors overwhelm every last page of the text.
+My response: It’s “meticulously research” rivals that of the Weekly World News or “Fox and Friends.”
+Meade’s errors overwhelm every last page of the text.
 Yes, Meade gathered lots of documentation and she interviewed plenty of people, but I don’t know why she bothered, since the result was just her spin.
 The errors consist of small details as well as major episodes, the errors consist of tiny nuances and of the whole premise, the errors consist of conjectural reconstructions and claims of motivations and the basics of every story it contains.
 What’s more, the book completely misconstrues Buster’s personality and character.
 When we strike through all the errors, we are left with maybe two pages of factual statements.
 Okay, maybe three pages, but not more.
 Furthermore, those few true statements can easily be found in prior sources.
 As for original material, there are maybe four or five sentences that seem to have the ring of truth, but why should I give those four or five sentences any credence at all when the rest of the book has no credibility whatsoever?
 It is a horrible book that makes absolutely no contribution to the scholarship.
 Dardis had set scholarship back, and then Meade set scholarship even further back.
 Instead of adding to the knowledge base, they just contaminated the record, and their spurious claims have infected probably every subsequent book on the topic.
 Now we are stuck with the unfortunate task of repairing their damage, and that is by no means an easy task.
 By no means an easy task, and by no means a task that most would ever forgive.
 We are all taught to be polite, not to engage in polemics, not to go on the attack, to refrain from criticizing even those who themselves engage in attacks.
 “If you can’t say something nice, don’t say anything at all” is what we are taught from earliest childhood.
 The situation is made all the more difficult when casual fans who are not familiar with the obscure century-old sources assume that those of us who object to Meade and Dardis do so simply because they reveal uncomfortable truths.
 For the life of me, I do not know how to communicate across that divide.

 It would be much more desirable to present the research with the full panoply of references and exhibits, and to make no mention at all of the misinformation that has been so widely disseminated.
 Unfortunately, to do the sensible thing would lead to a worse problem: Readers who are steeped in the misinformation would dismiss proper research for being contrary to the well-known “meticulous research” that has been widely published and respectfully reviewed in journals of record and cited favorably in the top encyclopedias and is by now considered time-honored wisdom.
 That leaves me stuck with this stupid and onerous task of dismantling volumes’ worth of commonly believed but wholly fallacious legends, which is a tedious, time-consuming, and extremely irritating duty.